 This may seem like a small deal, but if you've ever tried to move an unbaked pie with a very liquid filling into the oven without spilling it, you know it isn't easy!
 While some bakers opt to place their pastry into the oven first and then pour the filling inside, I prefer not to.
 I've found that with the heat of the oven, I'm more likely to spill it or burn myself when I do it that way.

-Instead, I’ll offer you one tip for a successful transfer of an unbaked custard pie into the oven: never take your eye off the filling.
+Instead, I'll offer you one tip for a successful transfer of an unbaked custard pie into the oven: never take your eye off the filling.
 Before picking up the pie, open the oven and make sure your oven rack is in the right spot (which would be the middle).
-Then pick up your pie and keep your eye on the filling the entire time.
-It’s when you take your eye off the wobbly filling that you are at risk for spilling.
+Then, pick up your pie and keep your eye on the filling the entire time.
+It's when you take your eye off the wobbly filling that you are at risk of spilling.

 How to Tell if a Custard Pie is Done